Provisioning Compute Nodes

 - Monitor your fleet regularly with "show me all my nodes"

-- Tag nodes with descriptive names to track purposes
+- Name nodes descriptively to track purposes

 Common Provisioning Workflows